JDV1281/Car-Rental-System/README.md

 - **User Authentication** - Users can register and log in securely.
 - **Vehicle Reservation System** - Users can browse available vehicles, reserve them, and modify/cancel reservations.
 - **Admin Dashboard** - Admin users can change vehicle prices.
 Admins can add, delete, and modify available vehicles.
+Admins can edit or cancel customer reservations.
 - **Payment System** - Users can enter payment details to confirm reservations.